Prof-it/llm-observability/anonymized_transcripts/participant_A.md

 **Participant A**: I think, yeah, I think so.
 I think if we can get the proper understanding of the data documented, then I definitely think LLMs can solve that kind of problem.

 **Interviewer**: Yeah, so, like, "This is what we are seeing on the business side.
-What are you seeing on the business side?
+What are you seeing on the observability side?
 What does the LLM think?"
 Is that the kind of line that you're towing?

 **Participant A**: Yeah, exactly, exactly.
 You okay?